hnordquist/INCC6/readme.txt

 expected to be done

 hoping
+***  Tree view of detectors, associated params, and a cascade down to materials and methods
 ***  SDTMultiplicityCalculator shift to BigInteger
 69   APluralityOfMultiplicityAnalyzers and more
 100  Rossi processing too slow and can sometimes hang